sirusb/VIBES/README.md

 Welcome to the homepage of `VMC` package!

-This package computes clusters of biological significance from vaginal microbiome profiles.
+This package computes clusters of biological significance from 20 species from vaginal microbiome.

 ## Description

 The package works with three types of input data: matrix, dataframe and phyloseq.
+In case the provided object is a phyloseq the package automatically extracts the matrix of interest to execute the rest.
+In case the object is a dataframe or a matrix the samples must be in the rows and the species in the columns.

+The 20 species used by the package are as follows, and regardless of the object passed must be named as such (`Genus_species`):
+Aerococcus_christensenii, Campylobacter_ureolyticus, Finegoldia_magna,
+Lactobacillus_crispatus, Lactobacillus_gasseri, Porphyromonas_uenonis,
+Prevotella_bivia, Prevotella_timonensis, Atopobium_vaginae,
+Lactobacillus_iners, Prevotella_amnii, Prevotella_disiens,
+Staphylococcus_haemolyticus, Veillonella_montpellierensis,
+Alistipes_finegoldii, Gardnerella_vaginalis, Mycoplasma_hominis,
+Mobiluncus_mulieris, Prevotella_buccalis and Sneathia_sanguinegens.

 It consists of 4 functions:

-- Item 1

 - 3 internal

-  - get_data
-  - clr_transformation
-  - model_predict
+  - get_data: this function extract a matrix from a phyloseq object
+  - clr_transformation: perform clr transformation (like microbiome package)
+  - model_predict: use our trained model to predict the clusters
 - 1 available to the user

-  - get_cluster
+  - get_cluster: uses inner functions to return the user’s original object with cluster memberships added.

 ## Installation